 Karen De Coster, Contributor

-Karen De Coster, CPA is a libertarian accounting/finance professional and freelance writer covering food freedom, regulatory abuses and free market economics.
+This article first appeared here.
+Karen De Coster, CPA is an accounting/finance professional and freelance writer covering food freedom, regulatory abuses and free market economics.
 Please visit and support her personal blog at KarenDeCoster.com and follow her on Twitter @karendecoster.